Mantas9/floor_tracker/readme.md

 1. User inputs a command and argument/arguments.
 2. Program concurrently fetches stats via the MagicEden API
 3. The fetched stats are then exported in the preferred format

+---

+This is my first mini project in my Go journey.